valleyceo/code_journal/readme.md

 │   │   ├── a.
 Binary Tree - Find Kth Node.py
 │   │   ├── a.
 Binary Tree - Find Path Sum with Target Value.py
 │   │   ├── a.
 Binary Tree - Find Successor.py
 │   │   ├── a.
+Binary Tree - LCA Optimize for Close Ancestors.py
+│   │   ├── a.
 Binary Tree - LCA with Parent Pointer.py
 │   │   ├── a.
 Binary Tree - LCA.py
 │   │   ├── a.
 Binary Tree - Sum of all Path Binary.py